Floating-point arithmetic: History

-In 1914, Leonardo Torres y Quevedo proposed a form of floating point in the course of discussing his design for a special-purpose electromechanical calculator.
+In 1914, the Spanish engineer Leonardo Torres Quevedo published Essays on Automatics, where he designed a special-purpose electromechanical calculator based on Charles Babbage's analytical engine and described a way to store floating-point numbers in a consistent manner.
+He stated that numbers will be stored in exponential format as n × 10$^m$, and offered three rules by which consistent manipulation of floating-point numbers by machines could be implemented.
+For Torres, "n will always be the same number of digits (e.g. six), the first digit of n will be of order of tenths, the second of hundredths, etc, and one will write each quantity in the form: n; m."
+The format he proposed shows the need for a fixed-sized significand as is presently used for floating-point data, fixing the location of the decimal point in the significand so that each representation was unique, and how to format such numbers by specifying a syntax to be used that could be entered through a typewriter, as was the case of his Electromechanical Arithmometer in 1920.

 In 1938, Konrad Zuse of Berlin completed the Z1, the first binary, programmable mechanical computer; it uses a 24-bit binary floating-point number representation with a 7-bit signed exponent, a 17-bit significand (including one implicit bit), and a sign bit.
 The more reliable relay-based Z3, completed in 1941, has representations for both positive and negative infinities; in particular, it implements defined operations with infinity, such as $^1/_\infty = 0$, and it stops on undefined operations, such as $0 \times \infty$.